harshrawat22202/AP/README.md

 # AP Assignment-1(Used 2 accounts my personal github account and one made with college mail ID)
+## About code
+This code uses HashMap<String,Book> and HashMap<String,Member> to store Books and Member respectively.
+Book , Library , Librarian and Member class is made in this code.
+## Library
+Library is used to call methods in librarian and meber class and store data about books and members.
+Each Library can only have one member.
+## Librairan
+Libraian is used to add books,members,delete books,delete members for calculation of fine , issue book, colleact books , collect fine and to show available books.
+Therefore this is the most important class in this code .
+## Member
+Member class's methods are generally used to call methods inside librairan.
 ## Use as Librarian
 When Main.java is run
 first user is asked to do this if 1 is not pressed